Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 The book is available on www.good-author-website.com.
 <br><br>

-Buddhův život was translated by Good Translator and his translation is licensed under CC-BY license:<br>
+Buddhův život was translated by Good Translator and his translation is licensed under the CC BY license:<br>

 <div class="do-not-break-out" markdown="1">
 [https://creativecommons.org/licenses/by/4.0/.](https://creativecommons.org/licenses/by/4.0/.)<br>